 The Income Investor

-If you want to get an almost guaranteed return on your investments through dividends, then you are investing for a regular income, as dividends can be paid out yearly, quarterly, or even in some cases, every month.
+Suppose you want an almost guaranteed return on your investments through dividends.
+In that case, you are investing for a regular income, as dividends can be paid out yearly, quarterly, or even in some cases, every month.

 What is an Ordinary Dividend?